-We all learn to write a letter sooner or later; it is also a useful example to test out our text formatting skills!
-In this assessment you'll be given a letter to mark up to test basic and advanced HTML text formatting skills, including hyperlinks, plus we'll test your familiarity with some HTML
+We all learn to write a letter sooner or later; it is also a useful example to test our text formatting skills.
+In this assignment, you'll have a letter to mark up as a test for your HTML text formatting skills, as well as hyperlinks and proper use of the HTML

 |Prerequisites:||Before attempting this assessment you should have already worked through Getting started with HTML, What's in the head?
 Metadata in HTML, HTML text fundamentals, Creating hyperlinks, and Advanced text formatting.|

 For this project, your task is to mark up a letter that needs to be hosted on a university intranet.
-The letter is a reponse from a research fellow to a prospective PhD student concerning their application to work at the university.
+The letter is a response from a research fellow to a prospective PhD student concerning their application to the university.

-- You should structure the overall document with an appropriate structure including doctype, and
+- Use appropriate document structure including doctype, and

-- The letter in general should be marked up with a structure of paragraphs and headings, with the exception of the below points.
-There is one top level heading (the "Re:" line) and two second level headings.
+- In general, the letter should be marked up as an organization of headings and paragraphs, with the following exception.
+There is one top level heading (the "Re:" line) and three second level headings.

-- The four dates in the document should be given appropriate elements containing machine-readable dates.
+- The four dates in the document should have appropriate elements containing machine-readable dates.

-- The first address and first date in the letter should be given a class attribute value of "right"; the CSS you'll add later will then cause these to be right aligned, as should be the case in a classic letter layout.
+- The first address and first date in the letter should have a class attribute value of sender-column.
+The CSS you'll add later will cause these to be right aligned, as it should be in the case in a classic letter layout.

 - Try to mark up at least two appropriate words in the text with strong importance/emphasis.

-- There are two places where a hyperlink should be added; add appropriate links with titles.
-For the location that the links point to, just use http://example.com.
+- There are two places where the letter should have a hyperlink.
+Add appropriate links with titles.
+For the location that the links point to, you may use

-- The university motto quote and citation should be marked up with appropriate elements.
+- Mark up the university motto quote and citation with appropriate elements.

-- The character set of the document should be specified as utf-8 using an appropriate meta tag.
+- The character set of the document should be set as utf-8 using the appropriate meta tag.

 - The author of the letter should be specified in an appropriate meta tag.